push-protocol/push-frontend-sdk-staging/README.md

 - cd epns-frontend-sdk-staging // navigate to the project's directory

-- yarn install // to install all the packages
+- npm install // to install all the packages

-- yarn start //to build the project and watch out for changes
+- npm start //to build the project and watch out for changes

-- yarn link // in order to test and be made available locally
+- npm link // in order to test and be made available locally
 // since we intend to test the functionality, we will assume that another react application is running which wants to leverage the components from the framework

 - npm `link relative_path_to_react_application`/node_modules/react

 - cd `relative_path_to_react_application`

-- yarn link epns-frontend-sdk
+- npm link epns-frontend-sdk
 // then the library can be imported as normally would if installed using npm or yarn
 ```
 More information on the local testing and development of NPM packages can be found [here]('https://blog.logrocket.com/the-complete-guide-to-publishing-a-react-package-to-npm/")